Harshi2831/Harshirepo/README.md

 # Step 4: Azure Synapse Analytics

- Create External Tables in Synapse
+# Create External Tables in Synapse:
 Connect to Synapse Studio and create a  SQL Database in ‘Data’ tab Configure a dedicated SQL pool or use the serverless SQL pool.